The dashboard for each individual database provides detailed information about your database.

 - Max CPU - It displays the CPU cores present in the database server and is disabled by default.
 The CPU core count is collected using SQL (for Oracle, DB2, and MSSQL) and Hardware monitoring (if enabled for MySQL, PostgreSQL and Sybase).

 - Top 10 SQL Wait States (not available for Couchbase): Activities that contribute to the time it takes the database to service the request.
 The wait states consuming the most time may point to performance bottlenecks.
 For example, a db file sequential read wait state may be caused by segment header contention on indexes or by disk contention.
 See your database platform documentation for descriptions of the SQL wait states.
-For example, the following was developed from information in a Microsoft Customer Service blog for SQL Server:
+For example:

 - Wait State - CHECKPOINT_QUEUE